 Example Problem:

-The following example outlines the steps and information needed to calculate Inelastic Collision Velocity.
+The following example outlines the steps and information needed to calculate the common final velocity for a perfectly inelastic collision.

 First, determine the masses.
 In this example, the masses are found to be 10 kg and 30 kg, respectively.